Enjoy 24 Attractions in London through My Lens

 If you love history, you will love the National History Museum.

 The National History Museum is in a big, beautiful building.
-Inside you will see our past, present and future, as well as a detailed history of dinosaurs, including their skeletons and imaginings.
+Inside, you will see our past, present, and future, as well as a detailed history of dinosaurs, including their skeletons and imaginations.

 It is also very interactive and educational for kids and adults alike.